FooQoo/PRChecklistify/pages/side-panel/src/atoms/README.md

 *   **Define types:** Always define the type of data an atom holds.
 This helps prevent errors.
 *   **Minimize dependencies:** Atoms should be as independent as possible.
 *   **Use `useAtom` hook to read and write atom values.**
+*   **Use explicit types** Always define explicit types for atom values to ensure type safety and prevent unexpected behavior.

 ## Notes for Developers